 Everything that can be seen as beautiful, innocent but outside the conventional rules of dress can be found in this street.
 Even the food is colorful.
-Recently one of the gastronomic attractions that has been gaining popularity is a croquette stuffed with mozzarella cheese, and this cheese isn’t light yellow but has all colors of the rainbow.
+Recently one of the gastronomic attractions that have been gaining popularity is a croquette stuffed with mozzarella cheese, and this cheese isn’t light yellow but has all colors of the rainbow.
 There is also rainbow cotton candy or cotton candy in the form of rabbits or kawaii bears.
-Lately, tapioca drink shops have popped up everywhere and to distinguish themselves they started creating all kinds of toppings imaginable.
+Lately, tapioca drink (bubble tea) shops have popped up everywhere and to distinguish themselves they started creating all kinds of toppings imaginable.
 New (sweet) food trends very often start in Harajuku, as this is where the kids hang out who are happy to try out all kinds of new snacks as long as it looks good.

 There are also plenty of stores dedicated to the idols of the Japanese music industry.
 Stores are full of collectible photographs of all the idols of different idol companies.
 Followers of these groups come to Takeshita Street to get a picture of their favorite idol.